formlio/forml/docs/feed.rst

 #.
 A DSL-interpreting :class:`Reader <forml.io.Feed.Reader>` acting as an adapter between the
    storage layer and the pipeline.
 #.
 A :ref:`content resolver <io-resolving>` using an explicit mapping of the published
-   :ref:`schema catalogs <io-catalog>` to the hosted data-sources effectively matching the logical schemas with actual data.
+   :ref:`schema catalogs <io-catalog>` to the hosted data sources effectively matching the logical schemas with actual data.

 Content resolving takes places in scope of the :ref:`DSL parsing <query-parser>`